MattGaarder/password-generator/README.md

 # password-generator
-An application that can be used to generate a random password based on criteria you've selected
+An application that can be used to generate a random password based on criteria you've selected.
+The code prompts users for what type of character they want in their password, and the desired number of characters.
+These options are saved in an object I have named passwordOptions.
+Based on this object I then use object methods to concatenate the desired arrays into a larger array I have called possibleCharacters.
+From this array I use a function to get a number of random characters from the array equal to the amount of characters the user wants in their password.
+This is then displayed on the webpage using methods provided in our starter code.